 Severance Pay

-As a high earner, you’ll likely receive a large lump sum, and while that will provide some momentary relief, it’s easy for it to banish without making a plan for those funds.
+As a high earner, you’ll likely receive a large lump sum, and while that will provide some momentary relief, it’s easy for it to vanish without making a plan for those funds.
 Your severance can come in several forms, including an extension of healthcare benefits and/or career transition services, but they usually consist of a one-time lump sum paid to employees after their last day of employment.
 Receiving a lump-sum severance payment can feel like a windfall, but it can quickly disappear without a plan.
 Review your budget to see how the severance package can keep you above water for the coming months.
 For example, if you don’t have enough to pay your debts, consider allocating these funds towards that.

 Additionally, remember that just like you potentially negotiated your high salary or compensation package, you can negotiate your severance package.
 Don’t be afraid to discuss the package with your employer and find a middle ground where you both feel comfortable ending on good terms.